bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

   <summary>Advanced job preparation</summary>
   <div>
     <div>
-        Prepare data with Bacalhau by [copying from URLs], [pinning to public storage], or [copying from an S3 bucket].
+        Prepare data with Bacalhau by [copying from URLs](../setting-up/data-ingestion/from-url.md), [pinning to public storage](../setting-up/data-ingestion/pin.md), or [copying from an S3 bucket](../setting-up/data-ingestion/s3.md).
 Mount data anywhere for Bacalhau to run against.
-Refer to [IPFS], [Local], [S3], and [URL] Source Specifications for data source usage.
+Refer to [IPFS](../setting-up/other-specifications/sources/ipfs.md), [Local](../setting-up/other-specifications/sources/local.md), [S3](../setting-up/other-specifications/sources/s3.md), and [URL](../setting-up/other-specifications/sources/url.md) Source Specifications for data source usage.

         Optimize workflows without completely redesigning them.
 Run arbitrary tasks using Docker containers and WebAssembly images.
-Follow the Onboarding guides for [Docker] and [WebAssembly] workloads.
+Follow the Onboarding guides for [Docker](../getting-started/docker-workload-onboarding.md) and [WebAssembly](../getting-started/wasm-workload-onboarding.md) workloads.

         Explore GPU workload support with Bacalhau.
-Learn how to run GPU workloads using the Bacalhau client in the [GPU Workloads] section.
-Integrate Python applications with Bacalhau using the [Bacalhau Python SDK].
+Learn how to run GPU workloads using the Bacalhau client in the [GPU Workloads](../setting-up/gpu.md) section.
+Integrate Python applications with Bacalhau using the [Bacalhau Python SDK](../integration/python-sdk.md).

-        For node operation, refer to the [Running a Node] section for configuring and running a Bacalhau node.
-If you prefer an isolated environment, explore the [Private Cluster] for performing tasks without connecting to the main Bacalhau network.
+        For node operation, refer to the [Running a Node](../setting-up/running-node/quick-start.md) section for configuring and running a Bacalhau node.
+If you prefer an isolated environment, explore the [Private Cluster](../setting-up/networking-instructions/private-cluster.md) for performing tasks without connecting to the main Bacalhau network.
     </div>
   </div>
 </details>